bobur6/php-car-catalog/README.md

 - Password: qwerty123
 (Other test accounts in users.php)

-## Notes
+## Reflections
-This is a first-year project, so the code may contain suboptimal solutions and lack modern security practices.
-Created for learning web development basics.
+This is a first-year project created while learning web development fundamentals.
+The code reflects my understanding at that time and contains typical beginner patterns - no password hashing, hardcoded data arrays, and mixed presentation with logic.
+It represents an important learning milestone in my development journey.

 ---

-*Created in 2021 as part of university coursework*
+*Created in 2023 as part of university coursework*